elovejoy5/todoCypress/README.md

 ### `npx cypress open`

+If you don't have npx, try `./node_modules/.bin/cypress  open`

 You can see recordings of the test runs on the [cypress dashboard](https://dashboard.cypress.io/#/projects/bk2pgm/runs)

 # Redux Todos Example